 Robbie has received several national and international awards, and is often an invited speaker, workshop lecturer or competition judge.
-Robbie’s exciting expedition photography has taken him to the remotest areas of China, Papua New Guinea, Borneo, Uzbekistan, Sudan, the Picos, the Alps and Crete.
+Robbie’s exciting expedition photography has taken him to the remotest areas of China, Papua New Guinea, Borneo, Venezuela, Mexico, Uzbekistan, Sudan, Vietnam, the Picos, the Alps and Crete.
 He has also worked closely with scouting groups in California, and documented scientists in Portugal, Switzerland and Austria.

 Robbie has photographed the ‘deepest’, ‘largest’, ‘longest’ cave systems known.
 He’s hung on a thin rope, photographing 200m above the floor in the world’s deepest natural shaft; explored the far ends of a 189 km long cave system; and spent a continuous 94 hours underground, in order to photograph the first cave to hold the 1 km depth record for his first coffee-table book entitled Gouffre Berger – L’esprit d’equipe.
 To purchase a copy of this book, please visit here.